DeisData/deisdata.github.io/_sources/machine-learning/quick-start.rst.txt

 Specifying a number for ``random_state`` ensures you get the same results in each run.

+.. admonition:: Global optima

-A side note on global optimum: *The problem of learning an optimal decision tree is known to be NP-complete under several aspects of optimality and even for simple concepts.
+    The problem of learning an optimal
+    decision tree is known to be NP-complete under several aspects of optimality and even for simple concepts.
 Consequently, practical decision-tree learning algorithms are based on heuristic algorithms such as the greedy algorithm where locally optimal decisions are made at each node.
 Such algorithms cannot guarantee to return the globally optimal decision tree.
-This can be mitigated by training multiple trees in an ensemble learner, where the features and samples are randomly sampled with replacement.*
+This can be mitigated by training multiple trees in an ensemble learner, where the features and samples are randomly sampled with replacement.

 We now have a fitted model that we can use to make predictions.